alexxxmf/simple_blockchain/interesting_stuff.md

 The original bitcoin projects seems to be using levelDB (key-value store).
 For this case, we'll use [PickeDB](https://pythonhosted.org/pickleDB/) which is a lightweight key-value store based in python.

+#####Serialization for db

+I opted for using a key/value store DB and writing some serialization for the objects to properly structure the data once it gets into DB